bgigiolio/CSC207project/phase1/src/README.txt

 Once you are logged in:

 Organizers are able to:
-- enter rooms into the system by input 10 to select Add Room option.
+- enter rooms into the system by inputting 10 to select Add Room option.
 Prompts to input room name, opening time, closing time for the room.
 The room will be open from opening time to closing time so events can be added to that room without time conflict in that time period.

-- create speaker accounts by input 9 to select Create Speaker option.
+- create speaker accounts by inputting 9 to select Create Speaker option.

-- schedule the speakers to event in rooms by input 11 to select Schedule Speaker.
+- schedule the speakers to event in rooms by inputting 11 to select Schedule Speaker.
 Enter speaker name and enter the name of an existing event to add the speaker to.

 Speakers are able to:
-- see a list of talks that they are giving by
+- see a list of talks that they are giving by inputting 15 to select View Lists OF Talks.
-- message all Attendees by
+- message all Attendees by inputting 16.
+Prompts for choosing the event, sending message one attendee or multiple attendees will show up.

 Attendees are able to:
-- see a schedule of events by
+- see a schedule of events by inputting 1 to select See Event Schedule.
-- sign up for events by
+- sign up for events by inputting 3 to select Sign Up For Event.
+Enter the name of the existing event you want to participate.
-- cancel their enrolment in an event by
+- cancel their enrolment in an event by inputting 4 to select Cancel Event attendance.
+Enter the name of the existing event you want to opt out from.
-- see the schedule of events for which they are signed up by
+- see the schedule of events for which they are signed up for by inputting 2 to select Review Your Events Schedule.
-- send messages by
+- send messages by inputting 5 to select Send Message.
+Enter the username of the user you want to send message to, then enter the message content.
-- view the received messages by
+- view the received messages by inputting 6.
+You will view your inbox.